elehcimd/mltraq/mkdocs/benchmarks/speed.md

 You might want to log a set of images at every step to inspect visually how the quality of the model is progressing, the datasets used in cross-validation with different configurations and random seeds, forecasts and other metrics, and more.
 Generally, you can produce a large quantity of heterogeneous information during the execution of complex algorithms that include, but it is not limited to, ML/AI model training.

-What if you can track arbitrarily large, complex Python objects, as frequently as you want?
+Most solutions have limited, very primitive and slow support for efficient serialization of complex Python objects.
+What if you could track anything as frequently as you want?

 !!!
-Success "Tracking arbitrarily large, complex Python objects makes tracking more powerful."
+Success "Efficient tracking arbitrarily large, complex Python objects makes tracking more powerful."

 ## Tracking `float` values